-- Prepare the cleaning solution.
-Understanding the treatment needs of your grout comes with knowing how dirty it is or how long since it was last cleaned.
+- Prepare the cleaning solution of Bring It On Cleaner: Understanding the treatment needs of your grout comes with knowing how dirty it is or how long since it was last cleaned.

-- For routine clean-up - Given the porous nature of the grout, which over time may react to highly caustic and acidic cleaners (such as bleach or vinegar), it’s always best to start with the mildest and safest solution.
-Sometimes brushing off the dirt with warm water can already do the trick.
+- For routine clean-up - Given the porous nature of the grout, which over time may react to highly caustic and acidic cleaners (such as bleach or vinegar), it's always best to start with the mildest and safest solution.
+Sometimes brushing off the dirt with warm water by using a drill brush can already do the trick.

 - For moderate discoloration - Make a paste of 2 parts baking soda and 1 part water.

 - For heavier dirt and tougher stains - Aside from the baking soda-water paste, you can make a vinegar solution by mixing 1 part distilled white vinegar with 1 part water in a spray bottle.
 Add some drops of dishwashing soap if grease has accumulated on the surface.

 - Clean the tile area.
 Mop the floor or wipe the tiled walls and kitchen counters using warm water and a mild liquid dishwashing solution.
 This is to get rid of dirt and dust that has clung to the surface.
 Depending on the type or make of the tile, it's best always to follow the manufacturer's instructions for cleaning it.